data-expertise/Scanisette-Community/README.md

 ## Credit

-Thanks to @fjubin (Me) for https://github.com/fjubin/Scanisette-Community for this first version of the project.
+Thanks to @fjubin (Me) for this first version of the project.
 I am like Lucky Luke, a lonesome old coder, more than 25 years now, and i allready need help on github and docker :)

 Thanks to Hugo Simancas from data-expertise.com for support me in hard time coding and resolve trouble with antivirus